WKSU Presents Four-Part Series on Airline Hubs in Northeast Ohio

 In 2014, less than four years after Continental and United announced that the airlines were merging operations, the newly expanded United shut down its hub at Cleveland Hopkins Airport.
 Since that time, the number of nonstop flights from the airport has dwindled from 58 to 15 – a nearly 75 percent decrease in two years.
 The loss of direct access to a long list of destinations across the country was another blow to air travel at nearby large regional airports.
 In the past decade, Pittsburgh and Cincinnati also lost their hub status.

-Airing on consecutive Tuesdays, WKSU News examines what role being home to a hub airport played in supporting Northeast Ohio and how the region is coping now that Cleveland Hopkins offers casual and business travelers fewer flight options.
-With “Grounded: The Dehubbing of the Region’s Airports,” WKSU reporters focus on the evolution of air travel in the 21st century, changes at Cleveland Hopkins and the competing Akron-Canton Airport, and what industry modifications have meant to smaller, underserved airports in the region.
+Beginning May 3 and airing on four consecutive Tuesdays, WKSU News examines what role being home to a hub airport played in supporting Northeast Ohio and how the region is coping now that Cleveland Hopkins offers casual and business travelers fewer flight options.
+With “Grounded: The Dehubbing of the Region’s Airports,” WKSU reporters focus on the evolution of air travel in the 21st century, changes at Cleveland Hopkins and the competing Akron-Canton Airport, and what industry modifications has meant to smaller, underserved airports in the region.

 Reports included in “Grounded: The Dehubbing of the Region’s Airports” are: